Skip to main content

 Dr. Sushree Swagatika Swain

-Dr. Sushree is a postdoctoral employee at the Scripps Institute of Technology, University of California San Diego.
-Her research focuses on the analysis of compound extreme events and risk assessment, with an emphasis on understanding the interactions between multiple extreme events and their cascading impacts on infrastructure, ecosystems, and communities.
-She employs statistical modeling, machine learning, climate data analysis, and risk assessment frameworks to enhance predictive capabilities for extreme weather events.
-Her work aims to improve disaster preparedness and inform policy decisions related to climate resilience.
+Dr. Sushree is a Postdoctoral Scholar at the Scripps Institute of Oceanography, University of California San Diego.
+Her research specializes in the quantitative analysis and probabilistic risk assessment of hydro-climatic compound extremes, with specific focus on characterizing the multi-variate dependencies and cascading effects of complex extremes on hydrologic ecosystems and the communities.
+She integrates data-driven hydrological modeling, climate model simulations, statistical modeling and machine learning within risk assessment frameworks to advance complex extreme predictions.
+Her work aims to improve disaster preparedness and climate resilience policy through decision-support systems.
 As a part of the Cooperative Institute for Research to Operations in Hydrology (CIROH) initiated HydroLearn Hackathon Program, Dr. Sushree contributes to the Compound Flood Mapping and Vulnerability Analysis project, advancing research in hydrological hazards and risk mitigation.

 Target Audience